alexander-close/multinational-retail-data-centralisation168/README.md

 The scripts reference a number of external `yaml` files.

 * `db_creds.yaml`, wherein are stored credentials to access the AWS RDB.
-* `keys.yaml`, conatining other credentials such as the users database password and PI keys.
+* `keys.yaml`, containing other credentials such as the users database password and PI keys.
 * `constants.yaml`, which stores the URL endpoint and S3 location.

 **Licence**: A. Close 2024